Qumulo/docs/nfsv4.1-enabling-using.md

 ## Disabling NFSv4.1 on a Qumulo Cluster
-**Important:** Disabling NFSv4.1 makes any NFSv4.1 mounts unusable immediately.
-We recommend switching any NFSv4.1 mounts to NFSv3 before disabling NFSv4.1.
+{% include important.html content="Disabling NFSv4.1 makes any NFSv4.1 mounts unusable immediately.
+We recommend switching any NFSv4.1 mounts to NFSv3 before disabling NFSv4.1." %}

 To disable NFSv4.1 on an entire Qumulo cluster, use the following CLI command: